TL;DR

 Use built-in features first

-Automate tasks where possible
+Automate routine tasks

-Upgrade plans only when necessary
+Upgrade only when needed

 Conclusion